-Among these churches we have visit 3 of it that day though I don’t normally take pictures inside the church as a respect to the place.
+Among these churches, we have visit 3 of it that day though I don’t normally take pictures inside the church as a respect to the place.

-Trevi Fountain was in a stampede there were a lot of people around, we can’t even properly move it was very disappointing but anyway the place is nice as usual a tourist attraction.
+Trevi Fountain was in a stampede there were a lot of people around, we can’t even properly move it was very disappointing but anyway, the place is nice as usual a tourist attraction.

-Frustrated with the situation we took another way just compensate ourselves we went to look for food around the areas and yeah we found some nice italian café’s a bought coffee and italian bread after a long walk.
+Frustrated with the situation we took another way just compensate ourselves we went to look for food around the areas and yeah we found some nice Italian café’s a bought coffee and Italian bread after a long walk.

-Afterwards we headed to buy some food in the grocery stores.
+Afterward, we headed to buy some food in the grocery stores.
 I calculated it to be consumed for the rest of our stay: